2011 Canadian National SCRABBLE Championship

 The championship will receive major event web coverage typical of recent national and international championships, including photography and commentary by Sherrie Saint John and live annotated games from Board 1.

-When the event begins, please take a look at the
+When the event begins, please take a look at the live webcast site.

 Spectators are invited to attend the finals on Monday, June 13th, where the best-of-five match will be relayed play by play onto a projection screen.
 Admission is free.